Kea 2.7.4

 • Arguments:

 • Description: this callout is executed when the server has completed its (re)configuration.
 The server provides received and parsed configuration structures to the hook library.
-It also provides a pointer to the IOService object which is used by the server to run asynchronous operations.
-The hooks libraries can use this IOService object to schedule asynchronous tasks which are triggered by the DHCP server's main loop.
-The hook library should hold the provided pointer until the library is unloaded.
+If the library uses any IO operations, it should create a local IOService object and register it with the IOServiceMgr.
+This way the local IOService is used by the server to run asynchronous operations.
+The hooks library can use the local IOService object to schedule asynchronous tasks which are triggered by the DHCP server's main loop.
+The hook library can use the local IOService until the library is unloaded at which stage it must unregister it.
+The "io_context" parameter gives access to the main IOService, but it's use has been deprecated in favor of a local IOService to avoid issues when unloading the library.
+The parameter has been deprecated and will be removed in future versions.
 The NetworkState object provides access to the DHCP service state of the server and allows for enabling and disabling the DHCP service from the hooks libraries.

 • Next step status: If any callout sets the status to DROP, the server will interrupt the reconfiguration process.
 The hook callout is expected to have completed the cause of the interruption under the "error" handle argument with a std::string which is then logged.
 Finally, this leads to the termination of kea-dhcp6.